How to start prepping in 5 easy steps

 - Have several days’ worth of food that you don’t have to cook and is non-perishable.
 3 days’ worth of frozen pizzas and burritos does you no good if you lack the ability to cook it or keep it fresh.
 (IE the grid is down.)

 - Don’t buy dented or almost out of date canned good.
 You don’t want to have to worry about botulism 6 months from now if you find myself in an emergency situation.

 - Have a decent manual can opener – I know this from personal experience!

 In addition to buying a few extra food items, I would also buy a gallon of water in a plastic container.
 Maybe two.
 These are cheap, around 75 cents a gallon at Wal-Mart.
 Do this every time you grocery shop and over time your water supply will grow.

 Do NOT reuse old milk or juice containers.
 Milk and many types of juices have proteins and sugars in them that will absorb into the plastic.
 This in turn can contaminate your water with bacteria.
 NO amount of soap or bleach will completely remove them from the plastic.
 So don’t use them, recycle them.

 I write the month and year that I purchased the bottled water on the containers in permanent pen.
 I use the water every day, and make sure that my stock is never more than 9-12 months old.
 Your bottled water will last longer than that if stored properly.
 (Click the link for more details on long term water storage.)
 But for me, 9-12 months is my comfort level.

 The rule for storing water is a gallon of water per person per day.
-Having some extra for pets, cooking, and cleaning would be a great idea.
+Having some extra for pets, cooking, and cleaning as well.
 (Pets will drink more than you think.)